xczhou-astro/galaxyGenius/docs/source/configuration.rst

     Octree min/max level refinement for dust calculation of SKIRT.

 ``numPackets`` (float):
-    Number of photo packets.
+    Number of photon packets.
 Main parameter to affect the SNR of SKIRT calculation.

 ``SEDFamily`` (str):
     SED family for quenched star particles.
 BC03 or FSPS.